Students' Rights Under FERPA

 Physical Facilities Related to the University's Academic Programs

-Information about academic-related physical facilities is maintained through the Office of Academic Records and Summer School at 724.738.2010.
+Information about academic-related physical facilities is maintained through the Office of Academic Records and Registration at 724.738.2010.
 Please use the interactive campus map for detailed information.

 Facilities and Services Available to Students with Disabilities

 The Office of Disability Services provides accommodations and services to ensure equal access to education as intended by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-For further information regarding services and facilities, please utilize the interactive campus map, or contact the Office of Disability Services: 724.738.4877 (voice) 724.738.4501 (TTD)
+For further information regarding services and facilities, please utilize the interactive campus map, or contact the Office of Disability Services: 724.738.4877 (voice) or dial 7-1-1 (TTY: 800.654.5984) for Pennsylvania Relay.

-A breakdown of student diversity by race, ethnicity, gender, and more can be found on the reports page of the Office of Planning, Resource Management, and Assessment.
-Click on "Student Enrollment" and then one of the documents under the "Fall Student Body Profiles" header.
+A breakdown of student diversity by race, ethnicity, gender, and pell status can be found on the reports page of Analytics and Decision Support.

 Agencies that Accredit, Approve or License the Institution and Programs